4ntm4n/ms-one/README.md

 >
 > **Why?**
 >
 > > This is due to the fact that the menu is made with pure CSS and uses a transparent checkbox on top of the hamburger icon.
-When the checkbox is checked, the menu is toggled, and the navigation bar disapears.
-If it is left checked, and the viewport enlarged, the menu will disapear but the checkbox will remain checked.
+When the checkbox is checked, the menu is toggled, and the navigation bar disappears.
+If it is left checked, and the viewport enlarged, the menu will disappear but the checkbox will remain checked.
 This means that all styling that is applied when the checkbox is checked also will remain until you physically uncheck the checkbox.
 >
 > **Solution**
 >